List of Nashville Sounds broadcasters

 Bob Jamison, announcer from 1979 to 1990, won the Southern League Broadcaster of the Year Award in 1980 and 1982.

 The Nashville Sounds Minor League Baseball team has played in Nashville, Tennessee, since being established in 1978 as an expansion team of the Double-A Southern League.
 They moved up to Triple-A in 1985 as members of the American Association before joining the Pacific Coast League in 1998.
 In 2021, they were placed in the Triple-A East, which became the International League in 2022.
 The team has employed seven play-by-play announcers who have provided running commentary for their games' radio broadcasts on fourteen radio stations throughout their history.
+Jeff Hem, the longest-tenured lead broadcaster in team history, has been the "Voice of the Sounds" since 2012.

-As of 2025, all Sounds home and road games are broadcast on WBUZ-HD3 94.9 FM (AM 830).
+As of 2026, all Sounds home and road games are broadcast on WBUZ-HD3 94.9 FM (AM 830).
 Live audio broadcasts are also available online through the team's website and the MiLB First Pitch app.
 Games can be viewed through the MiLB.TV subscription feature of the official website of Minor League Baseball, with audio provided by a radio simulcast.